kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 Remember, no asserts are to be written or maintained manually any more.

-The below situation is comparable to havin gunit tests for business code that has changed, since last running the tests (i.e. they will fail upon execution).
+The below situation is comparable to having unit tests for business code that has changed, since last running the tests (i.e. they will fail upon execution).

 For example: